Frank Ackerman Hill: Career

 He flew 166 combat missions during World War II, fighting in France, North Africa, Sicily, and Italy, flying British Spitfires.
 He became first ace of the USAAF 309th Fighter Squadron of the 31st Fighter Group in 1943, and then became the group's commander.
 He is credited with destroying seven enemy aircraft in aerial combat plus one more probable and five damaged.

 During his 30-year career he served as the senior air instructor for the New York Air National Guard, served as director of operations at Air Defense Command in Colorado, and was commander of the 33rd Air Division in Virginia.

-On Nov.
-24, 1943, upon Hill's return home from war, the town of Hillsdale turned out to honor the then-24-year-old with a hero's welcome.
-After Hill retired in 1969 at the rank of colonel, he ran a real estate brokerage.
+On November 24, 1943, upon Hill's return home from war, the people of Hillsdale turned out to honor the then-24-year-old with a hero's welcome.
+After Hill retired in 1969 at the rank of colonel, he moved to the Pompton Plains section of Pequannock Township, New Jersey, and ran a real estate brokerage.

 Awards

 Hill was inducted in 1992 into the New Jersey Aviation Hall of Fame.

 He was posthumously awarded a Congressional Gold Medal in 2015.

 The Frank A. Hill Causeway at the Woodcliff Lake Reservoir in New Jersey was dedicated July 21, 2017.
-The dedication was a joint effort by Suez Water and the Borough of Hillsdale, NJ.
+The dedication was a joint effort by Suez Water and the Borough of Hillsdale.

 Hill was awarded the Silver Star, the Distinguished Flying Cross, the Air Medal with 19 Oak Leaf Clusters, the Legion of Merit with two Oak Leaf Clusters, and five Air Force Commendation Medals.